kyle-lesinger/dl_dm_rzsm_subseasonal_forecast/README.md

 - 1.)
 00_min_max_each_region_&reforecast.ipynb - Convert each data type to the same format across different data sources.
 Saves anomalies, and creates files formatted to work with tensorflow during training.
 - 2.)
 01_make_small_plots_for_diagram.ipynb - Plots some of the files to ensure that they look acceptable.
 - 3.)
 01a_bias_correct_raw_GEFS_ECMWF.ipynb - Bias correct raw GEFSv12 and ECMWF files (use additive mean bias correction).
+- 4.)
+02_run_model_EXPERIMENTS_ECMWF_and_GEFSv12_v5.ipynb - Train deep learning models.
+Save predictions.
+Compute permutation test.
+- 5.)
+03a_save_ACC_for_each_lead_and_experiment.ipynb - Save anomaly correlation coefficient values (ACC) for each experiment type.
+- 6.)
+03b_save_CRPSS_for_each_lead_and_experiment.ipynb - Save continous ranked probability score values (CRPS) for each experiment type.
+- 7.)
+04a_ACC_CRPSS_hitRate_CONUS.ipynb - Create plots for the ACC and CRPS for each experiment type.
+Spatial plots and line plots included.
+Only for CONUS region which included multiple experiments.
+- 8.)
+04b_ACC_CRPSS_hitRate_season_CONUS.ipynb - Create plots for the ACC and CRPS for each experiment type.
+Spatial plots and line plots included.
+Only for China and Australia.
+-  - Bias correct raw GEFSv12 and ECMWF files (use additive mean bias correction).
+- 5.)